 What Is Cibinqo® (abrocitinib)?

 Cibinqo is a Janus kinase 1 (JAK1) inhibitor.
-These inhibitors are a new class of drugs for people with atopic dermatitis.
-Many experts view JAK inhibitors as a breakthrough in the treatment of atopic dermatitis.1,2
+These inhibitors are a new class of drugs for people with eczema.
+Many experts view JAK inhibitors as a breakthrough in the treatment of eczema.1,2

 What are the ingredients in Cibinqo?

 The active ingredient in Cibinqo is abrocitinib.3

 Cibinqo is an oral tablet taken daily.
 The active ingredient is a small molecule that blocks JAK1.
 Medicines that block JAK1 prevent the body from making proteins called cytokines.
 Cytokines promote inflammation and play a role in the red and itchy skin that people with eczema experience.2,3

 What are the possible side effects of Cibinqo?

 The most common side effects of Cibinqo include:3